 cd /opt/minecraft-pi/data/images/mob/ sudo cp char.png steve.png

-then we will copy our new skin over the original :
+Now we can copy our new skin over the original :

 sudo cp /home/pi/indianajones.png char.png